ctf-wiki/ctf-wiki/docs/pwn/linux/glibc-heap/implementation/malloc.md

 _int_malloc is the core function of memory allocation, and its core ideas are as follows

-1. It implements different allocation methods in turn according to the **memory block size** and **fastbin chunk, small chunk, large chunk of the user&#39;s application.
+1. It implements different allocation methods in turn according to the **memory block size** and **frequency of use** of fastbin chunk, small chunk, large chunk of the user's application.
 2. It checks from small to large whether there are corresponding free blocks in different bins to satisfy the memory requested by the user.
 3. When all free chunks are not met, it considers the top chunk.
 4. The heap allocator will only request the memory block when the top chunk is not satisfied.